hectorip/DjangoAssessment/README.md

 * Even if you can't make this work, it would be a good idea to provide your instructor with a document explaining what you found.

-* This is the base assesment for course in (Advanced Django)[https://github.com/TheDojoMX/RealDjango]
+* This is the base assesment for course in [https://github.com/TheDojoMX/RealDjango](Advanced Django)